Mr-Syntax1/GamingStore-React-Tailwind/README.md

 ## 📖 About The Project

-**Sam Shop** is a modern, fully-featured e-commerce website built with **React** and **Tailwind CSS**.
+**Sam Shop** is a modern, fully-featured persian e-commerce website built with **React** and **Tailwind CSS**.
 This project includes all the essential features of a real online store including shopping cart, product pages, contact form, dark/light mode, and more.

 ### ✨ Key Features